ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/attribute-not-linked.md

 ## When it occurs

-The units or attribute column is defined but it is not linked to the obs column.
+A units or attribute column is defined but it is not linked to any observation value column.

 ## How to fix